15 Types Of People You'll Meet In A Hostel

 Not young but young at heart, these ‘experienced’ travellers regale you with tales of visiting countries that no longer exist – Yugoslavia . . . huh? – back when travellers cheques were still a thing and a computer with your iPhone’s processing power would’ve been the size of an elephant.

 Rarely spotted in footwear more formal than thongs.
 Carries just one change of clothes in a tattered backpack that’s smaller than your day pack.
-Difficult to distinguish from the local homeless community.
+Wants to borrow your phone for a sec.

 They’re using the kitchen to whip up a herb-infused coq au vin with a side of truffle oil mash and asparagus with toasted almonds . . . meanwhile you’ve resorted to two-minute noodles for the fourth time this week.